Pokémon Go Raid Battles are a new feature added to the game as part of a larger Gym Rework.

 Players can receive one per day from spinning the Gym's photo disc (assuming you are high enough level to participate) and you can only hold one at a time.
 Additional 'Premium Raid Passes' must be purchased from the in-game shop - for 100 PokeCoins each - and we can assume you can hold as many of these as you please.

-These 'Legendary Raids' will work a little differently but will result in Legendary creatures, as discussed in our Legendary Pokémon battles page.
+These 'Legendary Raids' work a little differently but will result in Legendary creatures, as discussed in our Legendary Pokémon battles page.

 Raid Battle rewards